IgnisDa/ryot/docs/guides/importing.md

 # Importing

+Imports are meant to be a one-time operation.
+They are irreversible.
 Ryot supports importing media from a number of sources.
-Here are a few pointers.

-To start importing, go to the settings page and select the "Import" tab.
+To start importing, go to the settings page and select the "Imports" tab.

 ## MediaTracker

 You can import from [MediaTracker](https://github.com/bonukai/MediaTracker), with the following caveats:

-- Items that are in progress are always imported with 100% progress regardless.
-  They are added to the "In Progress" collection as expected.
+- Items that are in progress are always imported with 100% progress.
+They are added to the "In Progress" collection so you can manually fix their progress if needed.
 - Ryot does not support calendars yet

 ### Steps